fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 -	FSharp.Linq.Experimental.XYZ
 -	FSharp.Core.Experimental.XYZ

-The use of "Experimental" is is useful and recommended in early stages.
+The use of "Experimental" is useful and recommended in early stages.
 Renaming projects and packages is fairly well supported by GitHub and existing package managers, combined with global-search-and-replace.